Ahhhhhh, the eternal travel question – what on earth should I pack for traveling and staying at Hostels?

-This article is part of the big full guide to hostels – packed with everything you need to know about hostel-typed accommodation, such as:
+It is packed with everything you need to know about hostel-type accommodation, such as:

 Of course, you can also find all 5 Star Hostels, the best hostels in the world, with Hostelgeeks.